SarwanShah/8-bit-ALU-Using-Logic-Gates/README.md

 # 8-bit Arithmetic Logic Unit (ALU)

 ## 📌 Project Overview
-This project demonstrates the design and implementation of an **8-bit Arithmetic Logic Unit (ALU)** using fundamental **logic gates** and **integrated circuits (ICs)**.
+This project was developed under the **EE-172 Digital Logic and Design** course at **Habib University** during Fall 2017.
+It demonstrates the design and implementation of an **8-bit Arithmetic Logic Unit (ALU)** using fundamental **logic gates** and **integrated circuits (ICs)**.
 The ALU is the core computational unit of all digital computing devices, performing basic arithmetic and logic operations.

 **VIDEO DEMONSTRATION: https://www.youtube.com/watch?v=_eSiyEh9b9k**